Associate Professor, Global Cultural Studies

 - “Robots, Gentrification, and Warfare: Deception and the Defense Industry, from Pittsburgh, Pennsylvania to Kabul, Afghanistan.”
 Presented at the Annual Meeting of the Association of American Geographers.
 New York, NY.
 February 2012.

 - Geographies of the circulation of capital

 - Middle East

 - North America

-- Member, Socialist and Critical Geographers Specialty Group, Association of American Geographers, April 2009-present
+- SPOKESPERSON, Socialist and Critical Geography Specialty Group of the Association of American Geographers, July 2014-April 2015

 Point Park Features